fnproject/fdk-rust/blogs/001_RustyFunctions.md

 }
 ```

-And in one fell swoop, we have tested our function without even needing to spin up a Fn environment.
+By using the `FunctionTestbench` wrapper, we have tested our function without even needing to spin up a Fn environment.
 The `FunctionTestbench` simulates all the conditions of the Fn contract and then invokes the runtime - so we are genuinely testing the production behavior.

 If you have read this far and you are a Rustacean like me, I hope I have piqued your interest.
-Head to [fdk-rust](https://github.com/fnproject/fdk-rust) and feel free to tell us that the implementation is bad or not idiomatic enough.
-This is all still experimental and subject to change.
+Head to [fdk-rust](https://github.com/fnproject/fdk-rust) and feel free to look at our implementation - it may have issues or it may not be idiomatic enough, but this is all still experimental and subject to change, so opinions are welcome.